Analytics and tracking tools allow you to tailor your content and user interface to what your customers prefer

 There are different types of content that make up your intellectual property and that you license or sell to your clients.
-These materials are assets that are worth protecting, since they suppose a source of revenue for your company, and consequently are at high risk of being copied or shared without permission, failing to protect your content can result in malicious actors accessing it and sharing, copying or tampering with it.
+These materials are assets that are worth protecting, since they provide a source of revenue for your company, and consequently are at high risk of being copied or shared without permission.
+Failing to protect your content can result in malicious actors accessing it and sharing, copying or tampering with it.

 Implementing a DRM strategy that has varying degrees of security allows you to, for one, ensure your sensitive content is protected accordingly, while giving you the opportunity to position your product as a subscription rather than a single “file” or set of “files,” which will no doubt be beneficial for your revenue.